frostbone25/Unity-Voxel-Tracer/README.md

 # Unity Voxel Tracer

 Work in progress voxel tracer.
-This at the moment is intended to be an offline solution for lighting, so real-time framerates are not a necessity.
+This at the moment is intended to be an offline solution for lighting, so real-time framerates are not a goal at the moment.

 With that said, there is still a LOT more to be improved and done...